influxdata/community-templates/aws_cloudwatch/readme.md

 ### Quick install

+#### InfluxDB UI

+In the InfluxDB UI, go to Settings->Templates and enter this URL: https://raw.githubusercontent.com/influxdata/community-templates/master/aws_cloudwatch/aws_cloudwatch.yml

+#### Influx CLI
-If you have your InfluxDB credentials [configured in the CLI](Vhttps://v2.docs.influxdata.com/v2.0/reference/cli/influx/config/), you can install this template with:
+If you have your InfluxDB credentials [configured in the CLI](https://v2.docs.influxdata.com/v2.0/reference/cli/influx/config/), you can install this template with:

 ```
 influx apply -f https://raw.githubusercontent.com/influxdata/community-templates/master/aws_cloudwatch/aws_cloudwatch.yml